REPAIRING HOMES AND LIVES

 Workcamps are weeklong mission trips where your youth group will work hard repairing homes for people in need, while experiencing the amazing power of community to accomplish God’s work.

-At Workcamps, teenagers come together to serve individuals and communities while building strong, long-lasting relationships with their friends and youth leaders.
+Workcamps are high-energy and action-packed, yet powerful and life-changing.
+The camps are BIG: Sometimes upwards of 450 youth participate, creating lots of energy and excitement throughout the entire week.
+Teenagers come together to serve individuals and communities while building strong, long-lasting relationships with their friends and youth leaders.
 In six short days, hundreds of students from youth groups across the country repair and transform homes—and strengthen and transform their own faith.

 We want to make sure your trip is as easy on you as possible.
 That is why we provide the following so you don't have to:

-Senior High Trips: Participants must be 14 years old or entering the 9th grade in the fall of 2013.
+Senior High Trips: Participants must be 14 years old or entering the 9th grade in the fall of 2015.

-Junior/Senior High Trips: Participants must be at least 12 yrs. old or entering the 7th grade in the fall of 2013.
+Junior/Senior High Trips: Participants must be at least 12 yrs. old or entering the 7th grade in the fall of 2015.

 No special skills are required…just a willingness to serve.
 The minimum group size is one young person and one adult (21 or older) of the same gender.